gotd/td/ROADMAP.md

 ### Update key exchange

-Updated key exchange protocol should be implemented
+An updated key exchange protocol should be implemented.

 ### Initial tracing

-Add basic OpenTelemetry spans
+Add basic OpenTelemetry spans.

 ### Bot API Types

-All Bot API Types should be parsed
+All Bot API Types should be parsed:

-* Parser from docs
+* Parser from docs.
-* OpenAPI v3 generated spec from parsed types
+* OpenAPI v3 generated spec from parsed types.
-* Go structs generated from OpenAPI v3 spec
+* Go structs generated from OpenAPI v3 spec.

 ## Q4

 ### Sugared client

-The tdlib-like client should be implemented to help users that are struggling with raw API and a bunch of helpers.
+Make the client simple for everyone with things like:

-* Caching for entities
+* Entity caching
-  * Memory
+  * In memory
-  * External, e.g. in PostgreSQL or MongoDB
+  * External storage, for example in SQLite, PostgreSQL or MongoDB
 * Friendly wrappers for all objects
   * Dialogs
   * Users